hikko624/rubiderella/README.md

 CinderellaGirls.idol.kanzaki_ranko.name.full_kana
 => "かんざきらんこ"

+CinderellaGirls.idol.kanzaki_ranko.name.birthday.date
+=> "4月8日"
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rubiderella.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rubiderella/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/hikko624/rubiderella.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/hikko624/rubiderella/blob/master/CODE_OF_CONDUCT.md).

 ## License